Alert Message Please update your browser.

 Overview & Pricing

 A J.P.
-Morgan Self-Directed Investing brokerage account lets you trade stocks, bonds, mutual funds, exchange-traded funds (ETFs) and options online on your own.
+Morgan Self-Directed Investing brokerage account lets you trade stocks, bonds, mutual funds, exchange-traded funds (ETFs), options and fixed income products online on your own.
 Learn more about what you can do with J.P.
 Morgan Self-Directed Investing.

 With J.P.
 Morgan Self-Directed Investing, there's no minimum account balance to get started, and you get unlimited commission-free online stock, ETF and options trades.
 Options contract and other fees may apply.
 Get more info on pricing and fees here.